 Other clinicians and researchers became interested and began developing CBT treatment protocols and evaluating their efficacy.
 Specific treatment protocols were developed for some psychiatric disorders.
 As behavioral strategies were incorporated, the term cognitive therapy changed to cognitive behavior therapy.
 Today CBT is the most extensively researched of all psychotherapies with several evidence-based treatment protocols.

 Three aspects of cognition are emphasized:

-CBT is based on the observation that dysfunctional automatic thoughts that are exaggerated, distorted, mistaken or unrealistic in other ways play a major role in psychopathology.
+CBT is based on the observation that dysfunctional automatic thoughts that are exaggerated, distorted, mistaken, or unrealistic in other ways, play a significant role in psychopathology.

 Errors in logic are quite prevalent in patients with psychological disorders.
 They lead individuals to erroneous conclusions.
 Below are some cognitive distortions that are commonly seen in individuals with psychopathology: